Are you thinking about planning a road trip from Idaho Falls to Yellowstone?

 I suggest heading toward Old Faithful.
 This is probably the most exciting site if you are in Yellowstone with kids.
 Kids or no kids, Old Faithful is incredible for all ages to see.

 There is also a visiting center there to explore, as well as some hikes.

-At the West Yellowstone entrance there are some great places to stay.
+At the West Yellowstone entrance, there are some great places to stay.
 You can camp or book a hotel room.
-You could even Rent an RV.
-No matter what you choice book early because this place feels up fast.
+You could even rent an RV.
+VRBO is also a great option.
+No matter what you choose book early because this place feels up fast.